rbowsley/lamplighthelp/source/23-5-0_Evals_Direct-_Working_with_Existing_Campaigns.markdown

 To see a table of your existing campaigns:
 - Go to '{{work}} -> DataDirect -> {{eval}} campaigns -> view'.
 - The table here shows you a list of your campaigns.
-If the one that you are looking for is not in the table, you may need to change the date filters in the 'Search' bar above the table.
+If the one that you are looking for is not in the table, you may need to change the date filters.
+To do this, click on the 'Filter' button in the 'Search' bar above the table, then choose the dates you need.

 ### The Search Bar

 ![DataDirect Search Bar](23.5.0a.png)

-The 'Search' bar also allows you to filter by {{workarea}} and custom fields, and to add additional columns.
+The filters in this bar also mean that you can narrow down your results by {{workarea}} and custom fields, and add additional columns.

 #### Filtering

-The filter options allow you to filter:
+The options allow you to filter:
    - Between specific dates: set the dates in the 'campaigns are open between' boxes.
    - Related to a particular {{workarea}} or {{subworkarea}}: choose it from the list.
 If you choose more than one, you will see campaigns which relate to any of the areas chosen rather than to all of them.
    - Related to the staff member who added or edited it last: choose the relevant staff member from the drop-down list.